Ayala Land

-Ayala Land, Inc. (ALI) is a full line real estate firm based in the Philippines.
-It is a subsidiary of Ayala Corporation.
-It began as a division of Ayala Corporation until it was spun off and incorporated in 1988.
-It became publicly listed in the Philippine Stock Exchange (PSE: ALI) in July 1991.
+Ayala Land, Inc. (ALI) is a Philippine real estate company that is a publicly-traded subsidiary of Ayala Corporation.
 Its core businesses are in strategic landbank management, residential development, retail shopping centers, corporate businesses, and hotels & resorts.
 Support businesses are in construction and property management.
 ALI also derives other income from its investment activities and sale of non-core assets.
-On April 2015, ALI bought a minority stake in Malaysian property developer MCT Bhd. in a deal, that is raised to 66.3% as of 2024.
+In April 2015, ALI bought a minority stake in Malaysian property developer MCT Bhd. in a deal, that is raised to 66.3% as of 2024.
+Ayala Land trades under the ticker symbol "ALI" on the Philippine Stock Exchange.

+Ayala Land, Inc. is one of the largest property developers in the Philippines.
+It is a real estate developer that creates master-planned communities that promote sustainable development.